nicoversity/unity_3dradarchart/README.md

 As part of my work within our university's research group, an annotated, interactive 360 degree web viewer is available online, demonstrating immersive visualization and interaction with the 3D Radar Chart: [vrxar.lnu.se/apps/radartimeui-360/](https://vrxar.lnu.se/apps/radartimeui-360/)

-*Note:* The *Annotation Menu* button of the right-hand menu is *not* part of of the project presented here.
+*Note:* The *Annotation Menu* button of the right-hand menu is *not* part of the project presented here.

 ### Video demo

 A video illustrating the 3D Radar Chart is available online: [vimeo.com/vrxar/vr-3dradarchart-wip2020](http://vimeo.com/vrxar/vr-3dradarchart-wip2020)

-*Note:* The *Annotation Menu* button of the right-hand menu is *not* part of of the project presented here.
+*Note:* The *Annotation Menu* button of the right-hand menu is *not* part of the project presented here.

+## Further development

-## Known issues / Areas for further development
+Following, a list of known issues and some thoughts for further development:

-1. Numerical input data values (`value`) currently implemented to handle `int` data type values.
+1. Numerical input data values (`value` column in the `.csv` input data file) are currently implemented to handle `int` data type values.
 Support for `float` data types could be implemented in the future.
 2. Interaction with multiple 3D Radar Charts in the Scene (setting focus, managing charts' state, etc.) should be adjusted based on own preferences and needs.
 Implementation in `VirtualRealityLeapMotionInterface.cs` could be a good starting point.